White Creek Christian Academy Student Rules Full Steam & Sport students

 Field Trips Teachers may plan to go on several field trips each school year providing there are enough parent chaperones who are willing to help.
 However, we expect our Chaperones to abide by our rules, also.

 HEALTH & SAFETY REGULATIONS- Students need to stay home 24 hours after a fever, vomiting and /or after diarrhea.
 If positive for the Flu please remain home for a week after the last fever.
 Unless covid 19, If student or anyone in your household show any signs of Covid 19 or test positive for Covid 19 stay home.
 Please remain home till 10 days after last fever.
 If your student doesn't have symptoms please have them continue streaming from home till family is cleared.
 Please remain home if student has a cough that disrupts class then have cough treated before returning to school.
 If students test positive for strep stay home 24 hours after antibiotics are started.
 Same protocol with pink eye and or any sickness treated with antibiotics.
 Diseases such as hand foot mouth, mono and fifth disease, stay home till rash or bumps are gone or symptoms subside.
 If a student shows signs of LICE they're required to have a form from the health department before returning to back to school.
 Students will be sent home if they have a fever or any of symptoms that the WCCA staff believe would be a health concern to students and staff.

 PROGRESS REPORTS Cards and TEST DAYS There are four terms which are nine weeks each.
 In the middle of the nine weeks, your child’s teachers will send you a report so that you can see how they are doing.
 Then every nine weeks we send home a report card.
 A=90-100; B=80-89; C=70-79; and anything below 70 is failing.
-Also S=satisfactory; U = unsatisfactory; N=needs improvement; and I = incomplete.
-Incompletes should be made up as soon as possible or could result in zeros.